-His non-profit has since moved three million pounds of produce from farms in eastern Washington to the western part of the state for distribution to hundreds of food banks and meal programs.
+His non-profit has since moved nearly eight million pounds of produce from farms in eastern Washington to the western part of the state for distribution to hundreds of food banks and meal programs.

-He started by calling local food banks who said they would be glad to take some of the produce that would otherwise go to waste.
-But when he called the farmers, they wanted to give him potatoes and onions by the semi-truck full.
-That was way more than Ahearn’s car could handle.
+He started by calling food banks that were interested in taking some of the produce that would otherwise go to waste.
+But when he called the farmers, they wanted to give him truck loads of potatoes and onions – way more than Ahearn’s car could handle.

-So, Ahearn put out a call for help on Facebook.
+So Ahearn asked for help via Facebook.
 That’s how he connected with his two co-founders, Nancy Balin and Zsofia Pasztor.
-While Balin helped organize the convoy to drive across Washington to pick up the produce, Pasztor assembled volunteers to clean and bag the food, which was then distributed through connections at her other non-profit Farmer Frog.
+While Balin helped organize convoys to drive across Washington to pick up the produce, Pasztor assembled volunteers to clean and bag the food.
+It was then distributed through connections at her other non-profit, Farmer Frog.

-A week after they started, the convoy grew, and they were able to haul more than 60 tons of produce across the state and hand it off to food banks.
+A week after they started, they hauled more than 60 tons of produce across the state and handed it to food banks.

 After two convoys and some 70 tons of donated food, Ahearn thought they had accomplished their mission.
 But his co-founders pointed out that the food was going fast, and their job was just getting started.

-“That’s 140,000 pounds, surely we have flooded the market, and we should be proud of ourselves, and that’s it...
+“That’s 140,000 pounds,” Ahearn said.
+“Surely we have flooded the market, and we should be proud of ourselves, and that’s it.
 Three days later and there was not a potato or onion here.
 I realized that we need to do this again, and we got to do this for months.”

 EastWest Food Rescue depends on food donations, but they also raise money to pay the farmers.
 They can’t match the market rates for the food, but Ahearn says they try to negotiate.